 - Aim to keep your hands and utensils as clean as possible when working with different colours of fondant.
 Black, especially, can soon discolour other fondants.

 The fondant is cut into circles with cutters of varying sizes to create the face, glasses and eye detail of these minion cake topper characters!

 If you don’t have a large cookie cutter or fondant tools, improvise.
 Consider using a glass tumbler in place of the cookie cutter.
 A small toothpick can be useful too when working with fondant.

 And they certainly are characters.
 There's the one with the cheeky smile, the one poking his tongue out (tut-tut!), as well as the surprised Minion!

 Not to mention the bald one, the one with spiky hair and the one sporting a comb over!
 These homemade minion cake toppers are easy to make and are only limited to your own imagination!

-Minion cupcakes are such a fun bake.
-Not only would they be great for a child's party or even a charity bake sale, but they're also great for letting your imagination go wild.
+Minion cupcakes are such a fun bake and these mischievous characters will appeal to young and old alike.
+Not only would they be great for a child's party, a charity bake sale, or a themed film night but they're also great for letting your imagination go wild.

 And of course, because fondant is unflavoured it means that you can use your favourite cupcake recipe to support your fondant topper!